 Warning Signs Among Children, ages 4-12.

 Young children may benefit from an evaluation and treatment if they:

 Treatment: Our physician-led program addresses the child’s entire wellbeing, including medical, psychiatric, and social needs.
 We begin by developing an individualized treatment plan which focuses on the identified behavioral challenges of each patient.
 As such, the program may include a wide variety of evidence-based therapies.
 Treatment may consist of medication management overseen by the psychiatrist who meets with each patient daily.
 Therapists meet with each patient daily.
-The average length of stay is seven days.

 Treatment is directed by a psychiatrist-led multidisciplinary team of mental health professionals consisting of: